 Docents provide guided tours for students in grades K-12 of the Museum’s permanent collection and special exhibitions.
 Tours include discussions as well as demonstrations of techniques and materials used by the artists.
-School tours fulfill the standards of the California State Framework for the Visual Arts: Artistic Perception, Creative Expression, Historical and Cultural Context, and Aesthetic Valuing.
+School tours fulfill the standards for Common Core.

 Docent offer tours on these topics:

 - Baroque Art